gabryelziinnn/gabryelziinnn/README.md

-- 👋 Oi, Sou Gabryel Bento Teixeira
+- 👋 Hi, I'm Gabryel Bento Teixeira I have two years of experience in customer service and systems administration.
-Tenho dois anos de experiência em atendimento ao cliente e administração de sistemas.
-Tenho conhecimento e boas práticas voltadas ao ambiente corporativo em: Windows Server, servidor de arquivos, Firewall, e servidores Linux.
-Tenho conhecimento em Docker e AWS.
-Meus interesses são em DevOps, tudo envolvendo a área de Sysadmin, e novas tecnologias.
+- I have knowledge and good practices aimed at the corporate environment in: Windows Server, file server, Firewall, and Linux servers.
+- I have knowledge in Docker and AWS.
+- My interests are in DevOps, everything involving the area of Sysadmin, and all new technologies.